 The reverse mortgage is a non-recourse loan.

-In the case of a reverse mortgage, a non-recourse loan, there are several options available if your mother decides to vacate the property.
+In the case of a reverse mortgage, several options are available if your mother decides to vacate the property.
 Once she notifies the loan servicer of her departure, she can choose how to proceed:

-2. Lender Taking Ownership: If selling the home isn’t a viable option or if there’s no interest in retaining it, the lender can assume ownership.
+2. Lender Taking Ownership: If selling the home isn’t viable or there is no interest in retaining it, the lender can assume ownership.
 This can be executed through a Deed in Lieu of Foreclosure or through foreclosure, though a Deed in Lieu is generally more advantageous for the lender.

 Some borrowers can find their loan balance exceeding their home’s current market value.
 However, this situation does not inherently negate the benefits of a reverse mortgage.
 Borrowers in this scenario have received funds exceeding their home’s worth and had the opportunity to live in their property for years without mortgage payments.